Recent D&O Claims Developments

 However, in June 2024, the U.S. Supreme Court granted some relief for companies and their directors and officers in SEC enforcement proceedings by ruling the SEC cannot use in-house administrative proceedings to impose civil fines for securities fraud.
 Instead, the SEC must use courts for assessing those monetary sanctions, which is viewed as a more even-handed forum for the defendants.

-First, in October 2022, the SEC adopted final rules to implement the compensation clawback provisions in §954 of Dodd-Frank.
+In October 2022, the SEC adopted final rules to implement the compensation clawback provisions in §954 of Dodd-Frank.
 Pursuant to the new rules, any executive officer of a publicly-traded company that restates its financial statements must repay to the company any incentive-based compensation received by the officer during the three years prior to the restatement, regardless of whether the executive committed any wrongdoing or knew of the facts underlying the restatement.
 Importantly, the new rules prohibit the company from indemnifying the executive or purchasing insurance for the amount of the clawed back compensation, although executives who did not cause the restatement may personally purchase insurance for his or her clawback liability.

-1. Derivative Suits.
 Historically, shareholder derivative lawsuits (which are cases brought by shareholders on behalf of a company against D&Os seeking damages incurred by the company as a result of alleged wrongdoing by the D&Os) have presented relatively benign exposures.
 Although frequently filed in tandem with a more severe securities class action, derivative suits usually have been dismissed by the court or settled for relatively nominal amounts for several reasons.
 For example, a committee of independent directors who were not involved in the alleged wrongdoing may determine that prosecution of the derivative suit on behalf of the company is not in the company’s best interest, in which case the court may dismiss the case.
 Likewise, the defendant D&Os usually have several strong defenses in the derivative suit, including pre-suit demand requirements, the business judgment rule, state exculpation statutes, and reliance on expert advisors.

 Despite these procedural and substantive defenses, an increasing number of derivative suits are now settling for large amounts.
 The following summarizes many of the more recent “mega” derivative settlements.